 The Challenges in Collecting Family Memories and Family History

 Collecting family memories, especially memories of long ago, can be a challenge.
 Be ready for the unexpected.
-You may even uncover family secrets, scandals, and skeletons along the way – some family stories you may wish you had never discovered.
+You may even uncover surprising family secrets, scandals, and skeletons along the way – some family stories you may wish you had never discovered.

 Recalling details becomes more difficult as time passes.
 Preserving those family stories and memories as you go is surely the best approach.
 But doing research, interviews, exploring old photos, and gathering information from the past can be a daunting task.
 Here are some things I’ve learned along the way while collecting family memories.
 Maybe you can relate to my experiences.